Performer

 Photo by Sarah Turner, Courtesy of Wake Forest University Theatre

 ♦ HMS Pinafore: The Lass That Loved a Sailor (1982), directed by James Dodding — Ed played Rumbo Rowlock.
 In this musical, Ed learned to sing and tap-dance on stage.
-He had a wonderful singing and tap-dancing teacher, Music Professor Teresa Radomski.
+He had a wonderful singing and tap-dancing instructor in Music Professor Teresa Radomski.

-♦ Guys and Dolls (1983), directed by James Dodding — Ed played Arvide Abernathy, a member of the Salvation Army Band.
-He sang a memorable solo of “More I Cannot Wish You” to Allyson Currin’s character.
+♦ Guys and Dolls (1983), directed by James Dodding — Ed played Arvide Abernathy, a member of the Salvation Army Band and a wonderful music teacher in David Levy.
+He sang a memorable solo of “More I Cannot Wish You” to the character Sarah Brown, played by Allyson Currin: “More I cannot wish you than to wish you find your love, your own true love this day…” Later, when Ed performed Allyson’s wedding, he sang this song to her at the rehearsal dinner.

 Photo by Sarah Turner, courtesy of Wake Forest University Theatre.